movementlabsxyz/MIP/README.md

 1. create a [new issue](https://github.com/movementlabsxyz/MIP/issues) to register the intent to write an MD/MIP and its scope.
 2. If 1. is approved (this may require some discussions), start writing an MD and create a PR for it using [this Draft](../../md-template.md).
-3. if 2. is approved (this may require some discussions on the MD PR) start writing the MIP and create a PR for it using [this Draft](../../mip-template.md).
+3. The author MAY start an MIP using [this Draft](../../mip-template.md) in the same PR as the MD.
+However, doing so may slow down the governance approval of the MD.
+A preferred approach is to start with the MD, then await governance approval and only then start the MIP in a separate PR.

 ```mermaid
 graph LR